 VA Income Eligibility

-VA lenders want to know how risky a loan to you will be and how likely you’ll be to make your monthly mortgage payments, just as they do with FHA and conventional loans.
-That is why there are many qualifications and requirements you will need to meet on your way to your VA loan, like determining income eligibility.
+VA lenders want to know how the ration of your debt to income (DTI) to determine how risky a loan to you will be and how likely you’ll be to make your monthly mortgage payments, just as they do with FHA and conventional loans.
+That is why there are many debt income ratios qualifications and requirements you will need to meet on your way to your VA loan, like determining income eligibility.

 For this reason, if you want to secure a VA loan for a home purchase or just to refinance your existing home, it pays to understand how underwriters look at income.